gemini3d/gemini3d/Readme.md

   * Cray with GCC or Intel oneAPI backend
 * Python and/or MATLAB for scripting front- and back-ends
 * CMake: if your CMake is too old, [download](https://cmake.org/download/) or `python -m pip install cmake`
 * MPI: any of OpenMPI, IntelMPI, MPICH, MS-MPI.
 See [MPI help](./docs/Readme_mpi.md) if needed.
-Without MPI, Gemini3D uses one CPU core only, which runs much more slowly than with MPI.
+The current CMake build requires MPI even for a one-process run.

 ### Gemini3D setup